ktaka-ccmp/google-oauth2-example/Readme.md

 └── frontend-02
 ```

-As for maintaining sessions, many examples on the Internet are using JWT access tokens themselves, which are provided by Google or the backend API server.
-However, there are arguments that [JWT tokens should not be used for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/).
-Therefore I implemented the backend API servers so that they set session cookies after [verification of id token](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token) provided by Google.
+As for maintaining sessions, I implemented the backend API servers so that they set session cookies after [verification of id token](https://developers.google.com/identity/gsi/web/guides/verify-google-id-token) provided by Google.

 The authentication follows the following steps: